 Yeah.
 Since right after?
 Well, I interviewed when I was pregnant with my oldest son.
 And he settled now.
-That’s about Yeah, 1314 and nothing like that.
+That’s about Yeah, 2013 2014, or something like that.

 I would say the main, the main main disclosures, if there’s so many little offshoots of them, but some of the main disclosures are one we call the TDs for short.
 But that is actually just the real estate transfer disclosure disclosure statement.
 So this is going to be what a seller fills out for you.
 For the agent for themselves.
 And you I mean, the buyer, that tells you everything they possibly can.
 That car has come up with car California Association of Realtors.
 What isn’t that a

 state form?
 Isn’t this a state-mandated form not a car form per se, the TDs, and the U.

 So they are but cars the one that decides sort of in conjunction with them to go on it?

 Right because they’re in charge of the paperwork?

 Right, exactly.
 So yeah, this is the one that talks about everything from you know what’s included.
 Do you have a kitchen sink?
 Do you have you know, a washer and dryer?
 Do you have a water heater?
 Which you have to and then it goes into things about your sprinkler system?
 If you’ve redone anything in your house, your windows, are there other noisy neighbors or dogs next door to you.

 Good that, you know, that brings us up.
 I just want to interject that we have a client right now who’s actually moving because of a barking dog.
 So, are they if they’re thinking about selling the house, they got to put there’s a barking dog?

 Absolutely.
 Right on the property.
 Yeah, I have done so many transactions.
 And I just have to say advice.
 For sellers, disclose every loss, disclose, disclose don’t!